Open-LinaOS-Foundation/LinaOS/tools/bpf/bpftool/Documentation/bpftool-link.rst

 		  zero or more named attributes, some of which depend on type of link.

-		  Since Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BPF links.
+		  Since LinaOS 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BPF links.
 On such kernels bpftool will automatically emit this information as well.